markd87/markd87.github.io/_posts/2020-05-17-white-dwarfs.markdown

 layout: post
 title:  "White Dwarfs"
 date:   2020-05-17 20:00:00 +0100
-description: Where relativity, quantum mechanics and gravity meet.
+description: Where relativity, quantum mechanics and gravity meet
 ---

 A white dwarf is the amusing name given to the last stage of the life of medium sized stars (<5 solar masses).